Tharunkumar65/attendance-system/README.md

 ## Overview

-The **Attendance System Using Python** utilizes computer vision and machine learning techniques to automate the process of recording attendance.
+The **Attendance System Using Python** utilizes computer vision techniques to automate the process of recording attendance.
 By recognizing faces from a live camera feed, the system ensures accurate and efficient attendance management without the need for manual input.

 ## Features